 Research

 As an ʻōiwi (Native Hawaiian) ecologist, my work is grounded in Hawaiʻi, my island home.
 Hawaiʻi has been deemed “the endangered species capital of the world” and imports 85% of its food and material needs.
-The state of the islands was not always like this as ʻōiwi developed biodiverse agroecosystems.
+The state of the islands was not always like this, as ʻōiwi developed biodiverse agroecosystems.
 Due to the resilient efforts of ʻōiwi community members, these systems are being restored.
 In this way, Hawaiʻi serves as an excellent model system for my research program and global issues.

-The overarching goal of my research program is to design agricultural systems centered on both Indigenous and Western science and to uplift farmers, communities, and native biodiversity.
+The overarching goal of my research program is to design ʻāina momona (abundant lands) grounded in both Indigenous and Western science to uplift thriving communities and our environment.